Often, we start a new cycle in a blaze of excitement and glory. And then it slowly….dies…. down.

 - Aliveness: Feeling our aliveness and excitement is like a steady supply of oxygen that keeps the fire burning.
 We can get discouraged when we can’t feel our excitement anymore; it’s taking longer than we thought, or it’s more complicated, or an obstacle appears, and we convince ourselves that the fire is gone.
 Staying with Your Excitement is a practice for reconnecting to your sense of aliveness and stoking the fire.

 - Declaration: Declaring your commitment is a great way to keep the fire going.
 My commitment this year is to be in more conversations with people who want to put their ideas into the world.
-If you’re up for declaring your commitment publicly, comment below and let us know what you’re committing to this year.
-Or find a trusted friend or colleague and exchange declarations.
+It can be useful to work with a trusted friend or colleague and exchange declarations.

 Fire burning out of control?
 For some folks, keeping the fire burning is so easy that before they know it…wildfire!
 If this is you, the same principles apply, but you’re coming at the first two from the opposite direction: